 Industry Colleagues Working Together

-First organized by Herb Collins, Jack Manning and a number of industry colleagues in 1993, the Housing Advisory Group (HAG) is dedicated to protecting and improving affordable housing programs.
-Key architects of the Low Income Housing Tax Credit (LIHTC), these visionaries joined industry colleagues in working with President Reagan, Senate Finance Chairman Bob Packwood and a number of congressional supporters of affordable housing to create the LIHTC program within the Tax Reform Act of 1986.
+First organized in 1993, the Housing Advisory Group (HAG) is dedicated to protecting and improving affordable housing programs.
+The HAG joined industry colleagues in working with President Reagan, congressional leaders and a number of congressional supporters of affordable housing to create the Low Income Housing Tax Credit (LIHTC) program within the Tax Reform Act of 1986.

-The significance of the HAG was realized during the 1995-96 budget negotiations, which threatened the survival of the LIHTC.
+The significance of the HAG was again realized during the 1995-96 budget negotiations, which threatened the survival of the LIHTC.
 Through its efforts, the HAG created a strong foundation of support within Congress, defeating attempts to sunset the program.
 These efforts led to an eventual increase in the credit cap from $1.25 to $1.75 and subsequent indexing of the LIHTC for inflation.
-For the past 24 years, the HAG has worked in a non-partisan fashion to educate Administrations and Members of Congress on the benefits of the LIHTC.
-The HAG’s effectiveness is measured by its direct relationships and credibility with Members of Congress and their staffs as well as its success in advocating for the LIHTC.